BrianArbuckle/GALA/README.md

 09 - Zip Codes Part 2 - Intro to Folium<br>
 10 - Zip Codes Part 3 - The Bubble Map<br>
 11 - Tuples and Geo data / Coordinates for mapping lines and boundaries<br>
-12 - Data Structures Review, Intro to Pandas, and Drawing a zip code boundary on the map 13 - Geopandas, Shapely & Geometry Datatype
+12 - Data Structures Review, Intro to Pandas, and Drawing a zip code boundary on the map<br>
+13 - Geopandas, Shapely & Geometry Datatype